-Are the Compliance and Audit Team Prepared for the New Trend?
+Compliance and Audit Team aren’t Prepared for New CI/CD Trend

 The Compliance and Audit function spins around all enterprise departments- Finance reporting/ regulatory controls/ data privacy/ vendor management/IT.
 Compliance managers and auditors work tirelessly to ensure that all the processes adhere to SOX, HIPAA, GDPR, etc. Although compliance managers and auditors work behind the veil, a small situation related to non-adherence can become a news headline.
 They have to be attentive round the clock.

 Compliance and Audit is a corporate plan, and the team usually works manually.
 With rising microservices to hundreds and thousands, manually handling compliance & risk exposure is not sufficient and scalable.
 Below are some of the challenges for the team to cope with the speed of CD:

 Day-in-a-life of Compliance Team